sardbaba/gestpay-for-woocommerce/readme.txt

 3. Read the [usage documentation on Gestpay](http://docs.gestpay.it/plugins/gestpay-for-woocommerce/ "Gestpay for WooCommerce - Usage Documentation").

 == Changelog ==

+= 20171217 =
+* Feature - Added help text near the CVV field (for it/en languages) for "on site" and iframe versions.
+* Feature - Added Consel Customer Info parameter.

 = 20171125 =
 * Fix - Updated test URLs from testecomm.sella.it to sandbox.gestpay.net